jose-rafael-marcano/tMyTicketService/README.md

 # tMyTicketService
 Implement a simple ticket service that facilitates the discovery, temporary hold, and final reservation of seats within a high-demand performance venue.
 # Project Title TicketService
-Reminder Rest web service using spring boot 2.1, job scheduler  2- swagger ui- spring 5, hibernate and  h2 DB.
+Ticket service Rest web service using spring boot 2.1, job scheduler  2- swagger ui- spring 5, hibernate and  h2 DB.
 And AssertJ for junit

 We need to add a create a venue, register a customer and a crea a show before we can book seats for a show.
 Although the example was a venue with 1 stage and 1 floor of 9(rows)x33(cols), I designed the app to support multiple venues/stages and floors.